Proven Guide: How Women Entrepreneurs Can Find a Co-Founder

 How to Gracefully Walk Away If It’s Not a Fit

-Success Stories: Women Who Found the Perfect Co-Founder
+Success Stories of Women Entrepreneurs Who Found the Right Co-Founder

 Sara Blakely and Jesse Itzler – Spanx